anthonyschurz/project-2/readme.md

 * Read nicknames for Trump's opponents
 * Update the nicknames of Trump's opponents
 * Create nicknames for Trump's opponents
-* Delete nicknaes for Trump's opponents
+* Delete nicknames for Trump's opponents
 * Change the language settings of the page
 * Share the page on Twitter, Reddit, Email
 * View the project on Github

 #Planning

 This app was created as part of the Trump API project.
-I wanted to build out an endpoint that showcased Trump's expertise with namecalling.
+I wanted to build an endpoint that showcased Trump's expertise with namecalling.

 Original Mock Up: